babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 ### Using CHARINDEX() with a non-deterministic collation

+Note: the following limitation applies only to Babelfish version 1.x.x.
+This issue has been resolved in version 2.1.0.

 `CHARINDEX()` cannot currently be used when the applicable collation is non-deterministic.
 Babelfish (by default) uses a non-deterministic case-insensitive collation, so you may encounter a run-time error saying "nondeterministic collations are not supported for substring searches".
 Until this is resolved, this issue can be worked around in two ways:

 - You can explicitly convert the expression to a case-sensitive collation and case-fold both arguments by applying LOWER() or UPPER().
 For example: